Beasts of No Nation: Plot summary

 The Commandant eventually takes the battalion to the village of his birth where they visit a brothel.
 Commandant's second in command, Luftenant, is stabbed by a prostitute.
 Luftenant is then replaced by a soldier named Rambo, thus named because of his bloodthirst.

-His wish to escape the army finally comes true when Rambo leads a successful revolt against the Commandant in a period of agonising lack of basic necessities.
-They kill Commandant and leave.
+His wish to escape the army finally comes true when Rambo leads a successful revolt against the Commandant in a period of agonising lack of basic necessities and leave the Commandment alone at the camp.
 Starved, exhausted and bereaved of his only friend, Strika, Agu joins the disbanded soldiers to try to make their way home.
 Strika dies, and Agu ultimately leaves his fellow soldiers.

-In time, he comes under the care of a missionary shelter/hospital run by a preacher and a white woman, Amy.
+In time, he comes under the care of a missionary shelter/hospital run by a preacher and a woman called Amy.
 Agu gets new clothes and all the food and sleep he wants and regains his health and strength.
 However, after having lived through a bloody guerrilla war, the Bible no longer holds any meaning for him.
 Amy invites him to share his thoughts and feelings, and Agu tells her he would like to be a doctor and save lives so as to redeem his sins.
 He admits to being a devil, but says that his mother is loving him.